openjs-foundation/cross-project-council/project-resources/INFRASTRUCTURE_MENU.md

 By default all OpenJS Foundation projects have open source repositories in their own GitHub Organizations.
 The OpenJS Foundation admin account must be added as administrator for each repository.
 Two-factor authentication must be required for everyone in the organization.

 ## Build (CI/CD)
-Projects which require CI/CD should attempt to use solutions which are free to open source projects, such as https://travis-ci.org/.
+Projects which require CI/CD should attempt to use solutions which are free to open source projects.
 Non-free options may be requested, subject to budget approval.

 ## Distribution
 Projects with a technical need for a CDN should attempt to use no-cost services from sites like https://www.jsdelivr.com/, https://www.keycdn.com/open-source-cdn, or others.
 Non-free options may be requested, subject to budget approval.